 We love multicultural Singapore and all the festivals we get to celebrate, and next up is the religious celebration of Deepavali!
-Deepavali in Singapore, or Diwali as it is also known, falls on Tuesday 6 November this year (and with it comes a public holiday!).
+Deepavali in Singapore, or Diwali as it is also known, is today, Tuesday 6 November, (and with it comes a public holiday!).
 This colourful festival gives us all the chance to have some cultural family fun before we start planning the Christmas holiday season.
 So if you’ve popped into the Little India neighbourhood lately, you will have noticed the gorgeous colourful lights teeming throughout the streets and brightening up the dullest of nights.
 The festival is celebrated by Hindus, Sikhs and Jains worldwide, and we’ve been getting the lowdown on how the first Deepavali came about, which traditions are part and parcel of the fun, and where we can join in the festivities…

 The legend behind the celebration